I'll let you know

 You can just let it go.

 Dating, regardless of who you are, is no fun if it’s coming from a place of scarcity.
-To really tackle your dating life in a way that you’ve never been brave enough to do so before, I’d highly recommend that you participate in my Academy training programme for men.
-It’s my most comprehensive course for men, to teach you how to meet, approach and date women.
+To really tackle your dating life in a way that you’ve never been brave enough to do so before, I’d highly recommend that you participate in my Training Day for men.
+It’s my in-person taster event for men, to teach you how to approach and date women.
 And just like everyone keeps telling you, rather than going around and around on the same issues; it’s time for you to step up and finally learn how to gain confidence in this area of your life.